-The New Airport of İstanbul, which is counting the days for the opening on October 29th, was praised by Britain's world-renowned broadcasting channel BBC World News. İstanbul’s New Airport General Manager and Chief Executive Officer Kadri Samsunlu who was a guest to the broadcast of experienced journalist Aaron Heslehurst on June 13th, shared the latest information about the airport.
+The New Airport of İstanbul, which is counting the days for the opening on October 29th, was praised by Britain's world-renowned broadcasting channel BBC World News.
+Chief Executive Officier of iGA Airport Operations H. Kadri Samsunlu who was a guest to the broadcast of experienced journalist Aaron Heslehurst on June 13th, shared the latest information about the airport.

 He stated in the broadcast “Talking Business with Aaron Heslehurst” for İstanbul New Airport, which will be opening on October 29th and will be the most important hub in the region, that there comes a strong competitor to the most crowded airports in the world, especially on international flights.